andrewbowen19/ClusterEclipsingBinaries/testing/flex/README.md

 Want this to be able to be called in other scripts so we can run it in an os.walk loop

+can use 'runAnalyse' script to run analyse for each subscenario (16 in total -- OC/GC/LongCluster, Baseline/Colossus, Crowding/No-Crowding)
+Need to update directories with proper input files Will upload folder to Quest and run on there - will make OCs and GCs use less memory